Wire report

 Context

-The development sits in VINI’s California file for readers following state policy, regional institutions, courts, markets, public services, and California communities.
+The development sits in VINI’s California coverage for readers following state policy, regional institutions, courts, markets, public services, and California communities.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-05-19T18:00:00+00:00.
+The linked item is dated 2026-05-19T18:00:00+00:00.

 What to watch